Errox/SSWDI/README.md

 [![Build Status](https://dev.azure.com/rgroenewold3/Avans%20Fysio/_apis/build/status/Avans%20Fysio-ASP.NET%20Core-CI?branchName=main)](https://dev.azure.com/rgroenewold3/Avans%20Fysio/_build/latest?definitionId=7&branchName=main)

+Documentation can be found in the folder Docs.

 # Avans Fysio
 This piece of software is made for the fysio project.
 This project includes a webservice and a website.
 Within the webservice, we want to emulate a way of a dutch standard of diagnoses and treatments for those diagnoses.
 It's possible with a API Richard level 2 to fetch data you need.
 But provides a way of a modern standard with GraphQL.
 The website provides a way of having employee's and patients.
 The employee's can create diagnoses and treatments for those diagnoses.
 The patients can view their diagnoses and treatments.